 HID Global buys Integrated Engineering

 Integrated Engineering will continue to operate as a separate business, but its management will now report to HID Global's European management.
-With technology partners such as Johnson Controls, Siemens, Lenel and Giesecke & Devrient, Integrated Engineering has a reputation as a flexible OEM that can adapt its products quickly to meet customer needs.
+With technology partners such as Johnson Controls, Siemens, Lenel and Giesecke & Devrient, Integrated Engineering has a reputation as a flexible manufacturer that can adapt its products quickly to meet customer needs.